Cat-Lady/qjoypad/README.md

 #### KeyboardAndMouse mode

-This mode works by merging functions of mouse control mode (any subtype) and keryboard events control.
-The only difference is that virtual keypresses are executed on reaching the red marker on axis (to keep compatibility with mouse movement starting on the blue marker, and reaching max speed on the red marker).
+This mode works by merging functions of mouse control mode (any subtype) and keyboard events control.
+The only difference is that virtual keypresses are executed on reaching the red marker/tab on axis (to keep compatibility with mouse movement starting on the blue marker, and reaching max speed on the red marker/tab).

 The idea is that in some applications, you can use mouse emulation for precise aiming, while further on the axis (or even at extreme